Bridge2Bitcoin/Bridge2Bitcoin/README.md

 #### Disadvantages

 - Custodial.
-- No PoS mode yet (it is being worked on though).
+- No PoS mode yet (it is being worked on though for Wallet of Satoshi).

 ### Option 2 - [LNbits](https://lnbits.com/)/[LNPoS](https://github.com/lnbits/LNPoS)